In 60 seconds…

 The current state of IRL among Gen Z

 Okay, so, spoiler: Gen Z loves the IRL world.
 They love any excuse to head to the pub, hit the highstreet, or gather their friends together at a music festival.
 But they also love the online world.
-They want notifications, social media content, and Discord.
+They want notifications, social media content, and TikTok.

 In the words of Gen Z icon Hannah Montana, they want the best of both worlds.

-This generation’s trust in digital marketing is complicated, and they don’t like being directly advertised or sold to (if you think that’s difficult, brace yourself for Gen Zalpha, who can spot marketing from a mile away!).
+This generation’s trust in digital marketing is complicated, and they don’t like being directly advertised or sold to (if you think that’s difficult, brace yourself for Gen Zalpha, who can spot marketing from a mile off!).
 This means that, as a touchpoint between brands and consumers, OOH and experiential marketing make for a refreshing change.

 One thing we speak about a lot when it comes to Gen Z is community: whether online or offline, this generation wants connection.
 And whilst we see this clearly on platforms like TikTok or Reddit, the world of IRL, of course, perfectly lends itself to communities.
 Now, Gen Zers are building online connections across the world and then extending these relationships by meeting IRL, bonding over shared projects, passions, and communities.